 One of the most lucrative places I currently write for took over a year to hire me.
 I was seriously doubting that I would ever get work from them when it suddenly started flowing in.
 Now I make an extra $1,000 a month just from that client.
 While I was waiting to hear from that client, I continued to apply for other openings to fill the extra space in my schedule.
 Now, I regularly have more work than I can handle and find myself turning down work.

 Finding work that pays well and aligns with your interests is a process.
-And many people get discouraged by rejections early on and give up altogether.
+Many people get discouraged by rejections early on and give up altogether.
 Try and reframe any ‘no’ you receive into a learning experience.
 If there is something you can learn to do differently, take that knowledge and use it to help you land the next gig.

 If you are in a place where you want more help landing paid writing work, check out my training guide The Absolute Beginner’s Guide to Writing Online and Getting Paid.
 It will walk you through the terminology you need to know, the technology you need learn, the concepts you need to understand, and provide you with resources on how to find paid work.